Endometriosis & Adenomyosis

 For some women, endometriosis can have a big impact on their life and may sometimes lead to low mood or even depression.
 This is because it can cause long term pain and be debilitating.
 There is often a delay in the diagnosis being made.

 It can be difficult to diagnose endometriosis because the symptoms can vary considerably, and many other conditions can cause similar symptoms.
-That is why making a diagnosis can be tricky and a diagnosis may be delayed.
+That is why making a diagnosis can be tricky and may be delayed.

-Your GP may recommend that you try “the pill” or other hormonal treatments, or suggest further investigation such as imaging with ultrasound.
+After taking your history and potentially doing a physical examination, your GP may recommend that you try “the pill” or other hormonal treatments, or suggest further investigation such as imaging with ultrasound.

 What treatments are available for endometriosis?